 3. Use a planner.

 Get your teen a planner.
-(We love the customizable planners from A Plan in Place!)
+I love my Big Happy Planner!
+I’ve used one for years.
+There are different styles, but I like the one with a two-page spread for each month and a two-page spread for each week.
 Your teen can write out his schedule for the week either on Monday morning before he gets started for the week or on Friday afternoon while thoughts from the current week are still fresh.

 Show your teen how to break down and plan out long-term assignments such as research papers or reading assignments, and add due dates to her planner.